 New Panvel is located on the western side of the Mumbai-Bangalore National Highway and the Mumbai-Pune Expressway.

-New Panvel is divided in two parts – New Panvel East and New Panvel West, later called as Khanda Colony.
+New Panvel is divided into two parts – New Panvel East and New Panvel West, later called Khanda Colony.
 They have 23 and 19 sectors respectively.

 Some of the Indian industry majors like Larsen & Toubro, Reliance, Hindustan Organic Chemicals Limited, ONGC, IPCL are based around Panvel providing mass employment.
 The JNPT port is also located near Panvel.
-New SEZ declared by government are coming around Panvel.
+New SEZs declared by the government are coming around Panvel.

 Mega City Project